Latest Research: Why Investors Drift Short-Term

 1. Separate research time from execution time

 If you only start reading when you are already about to buy, you are not really researching.
 You are mostly seeking emotional confirmation.
-A better rule is to separate idea review from execution by at least one sleep cycle for any non-routine decision.
+I would separate idea review from execution by at least one sleep cycle for any non-routine decision.

 2. Build a default long-term filter

-Before acting on any idea, ask one question: “Will this still matter to me in three years?”
+Before acting on any idea, I would ask one question: “Will this still matter to me in three years?”
 If the answer is unclear, the idea is probably too driven by current noise.

-This is especially useful for investors who keep getting pulled into whatever is trending this week.
+This is especially useful if you keep getting pulled into whatever is trending this week.

 3. Treat social media as signal discovery, not decision authority

 Social media can alert you that a topic exists.
 It should not be the place where conviction gets finalized.
-Use it to notice themes, not to complete the investment decision.
+I would use it to notice themes, not to complete the investment decision.

 If an idea cannot survive an offline review, it is not ready.